Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 Understand the Symptoms, Causes, and Treatment Options

-By Dr Lau LL | drlauspineclinic@gmail.com | Singapore | Published on 3 September 2025
+By Dr Lau LL | drlauspineclinic@gmail.com | Singapore | Published on 3 September 2025 | Last modified on 1 April 2026

 The Scoliosis & Spine Clinic (SG) provides expert care for slipped disc and sciatica in Singapore—conditions that arise when lumbar disc herniation compresses spinal nerves.
 Patients often experience radiating leg pain, numbness, and difficulty walking.
 This article outlines how these conditions present, what causes them, and how they can be treated effectively in Singapore.